PatrickEGorman/NLPSolver/Readme.md

 functions.
 It can detect if a second order function has a saddle point but will likely not get the correct location of the saddle.

 It also takes in a single constraint of the form g(x,y,z)-b which is assumed to equal 0.
-This program has only been tested with first order constraints so performance with higher order constraints is not guaranteed.
+The program only works with first degree constraints.

 Finally, it takes a tolerance level for the approximation.
 The program will run until this tolerance is achieved.